puzl-cloud/example-jupyter-notebook-server/README.md

 ### Docker image

+Choose any Docker image, contains:
+1. Needed version of Python.
+2. Jupyter Notebook.

-Choose any Docker image, contains needed version of Python or use any pre-defined machine learning image from [Puzl cloud](https://puzl.ee).
+or use any pre-defined machine learning image from [Puzl cloud](https://puzl.ee).
+You can [find dockerfiles here](https://github.com/puzl-ee/create-custom-docker-image/tree/master/example).

 ### Git repository
 To use your repo from Github without ssh inside a Docker container, [generate](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) and use personal access token.